learnlatex/learnlatex.github.io/en/lesson-08.md

 ```
 <!-- {% endraw %} -->

-You can also use `\multicolumn` on a single cell to prevent whatever you defined
+You can also use `\multicolumn` on a single cell to prevent the
-in the table preamble for the current column from applying.
-The following uses
+application of whatever you defined in the table preamble for the
-this to center the table's head row:
+current column.
+The following uses this method to center the
+table's head row:

 <!-- {% raw %} -->
 ```latex